chaburkland/braiNIX/docs/CONTRIBUTING.md

 - **Cells:** Individual memory addresses.

   - **Dividers:** Cells kept at `0`, used to separate structures (explained below).
-When used with `to_previous_struct.bf`, `to_next_struct.bf`, or similar files, it is possible to easily navigate huge amounts of memory divided into structures of unknown size.
+When used with `to_previous_struct_end.bf`, `to_next_struct_start.bf`, or similar files, it is possible to easily navigate huge amounts of memory divided into structures of unknown size.

   - **Anchors:** Cells kept at `-1`, or the maximum cell value, used to separate arbitrarily long groups of cells with values other than `-1`.
 When used with